mavryk-network/netmavryk/docs/docs/testnet-faucet.md

 # Testnet Faucets interaction

 To get started, we need an account with funds.
-The easiest way to get test XTZ or FA tokens is by using the [Faucet Telegram Bot](https://t.me/tezos_faucet_bot).
+The easiest way to get test MVRK or FA tokens is by using the [Faucet](https://mavrykdynamics.com).

-Let's generate a new key and get test coins from the [telegram bot](https://t.me/tezos_faucet_bot):
+Let's generate a new key and get test coins from the [Faucet](https://mavrykdynamics.com):

 ```csharp
 // generate new key